eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 > initially loaded.
 It loads the first time the element is clicked.
 >
 > In this case, we could've also used the `style="display: none;"` attribute of the first
-> `a` element to determine our dropdown element.
-Typically in XPaths, there's not a "one
+> `a` element to determinate our dropdown element.
+Yet another way would be to check if the `ul` with class
-> right answer".
+> `dropdown-menu` is visible in the page, after checking that the page is fully loaded, to avoid
+> creating race conditions.
+Often with XPaths, there is more than "one true answer".

 </details> <!-- Close the dropdown -->